Honestly, throughout most of high school and college, I was a mediocre essay writer.

 10 Tips to Writing a Great Essay

 Ready to get writing?
-Here are my ten best tips for having fun while writing an essay that earns you the top grade!
+You can read my ten best tips for having fun while writing an essay that earns you the top grade, or checkout this presentation designed by our friends at Canva Presentations.

 1. Your essay is just a story.